Creating and managing change requests using Smart IT

 Allen decides to enter additional information that is not required to create the initial change request:

-In the Dates section, Allen selects the I don't care about the schedule but I need it by this date option and specifies a date approximately 3 weeks from today.
+In the Dates section, Allen specifies a range of dates approximately 3 weeks from today.

-- In the Risks section, Allen answers a few questions that the system will use to calculate the risk.
+- In the Risks section, Allen answers a few questions that the system uses to calculate risk.

 In the Documents section, Allen selects the Requirements and Backout Plan documentation types and records some initial notes for each.